Unniks-here/twitter-power-tracker/README.md

 use TwitterPowertracker;
 TwitterPowertracker::powerStream();
 ```
-By calling powerStream() data will be continuously streamed the model app/TwitterPowerTrackerStream.php
+By calling powerStream() data will be continuously streamed to the model app/TwitterPowerTrackerStream.php

 ```sh
 public static function getPowerTrack($data)